John H, CA

 Non-lead Ammunition

-Non-lead ammunition is safer for both humans and wildlife populations, and has been proven to be just as effective as lead-based ammo and tackle.
+Non-lead ammunition is safer for both humans and wildlife populations, and has been proven to be just as effective as lead-based ammo.
 The ballistics of newer non-lead ammo is often superior to that of lead ammo.
 Times change!
-Growing regulatory restrictions and voluntary lead-free compliance world-wide are needed to attempt to save critically endangered species like the California Condor, as well as to protect Bald Eagles, Golden Eagles, and other wildlife from lead poisoning.
+Growing regulatory restrictions and voluntary lead-free compliance world-wide are needed to attempt to save critically endangered species like the California Condor, as well as to protect Bald Eagles, Golden Eagles, loons, ducks, and other wildlife from lead poisoning.
+It's time to get lead out of the environment.

 The Present

 Lead from hunting ammunition remains the major cause of lead toxicity as well as mortality with Condors and other wildlife.
 As of July 1, 2019, non-lead ammunition is legally required when taking any wildlife with a firearm anywhere in California.
-Unfortunately, enforcement is less than optimal.
-The military has acknowledged the lead problem by encouraging non-lead ammo for hunting on bases such as Fort Bliss in Texas.
+As of 2026, studies show it is making a difference!
+The military has also acknowledged the lead problem by encouraging non-lead ammo for hunting on bases such as Fort Bliss in Texas.
 That's progress!
 Many hunters are switching to lead-free ammo.
-But 10-20 MILLION animals are still dying of lead poisoning every year!
+But 10-20 MILLION animals are still dying of lead poisoning every year.
+That is a huge conservation issue.

 The Future